dst-ws22/website/_sources/docs/project-description.md

 ### Introduction and data

-This section includes an introduction to the project motivation, data, and (research) question.
+This section includes an introduction to the project motivation, data, and (research) question (main content from the Big Idea Worksheet).
 Describe the data and definitions of key variables.
 It should also include some exploratory data analysis.
 All of the EDA won't fit in the paper, so focus on the EDA for the response variable and a few other interesting variables and relationships.